 For most patients, the recommended dose of Cyclobenzaprine hydrochloride tablets is 5 mg three times a day.
 Based on individual patient response, the dose may be increased to 10 mg three times a day.
-Use of Cyclobenzaprine hydrochloride tablets for periods longer than two or three weeks is not recommended (see INDICATIONS AND USAGE).
+Use of Cyclobenzaprine hydrochloride tablets for periods longer than 2 or 3 weeks is not recommended (see INDICATIONS AND USAGE).

 How is Cyclobenzaprine Supplied

-Cyclobenzaprine Hydrochloride Tablets, USP 10 mg round, yellow film-coated tablets, debossed "2632" on one side and debossed "V" on the reverse side.
+Cyclobenzaprine Hydrochloride Tablets, USP, 10 mg tablets are round, white, film coated tablets, debossed MP 577 on one side and plain on the other side